Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 |I need a product that consistently meets my expectations without any flaws.|Perfect|0|5|0|0|0|
 |I need a product that consistently meets my expectations without any flaws.|Perfect|1|4|1|1|0|

 **Analysis insight**: In this case, we realize that *directly transforming review text into needs text* can cause a problem.
 The problem is the generated needs text will become very similar in semantics.
-In addition, many data samples have different label annotations, but the needs text of these samples revolves around some common points.
+In addition, although many data samples have different label annotations, but the needs text of these samples revolves around some common points.

 This makes distinguishing the needs text challenging and furthermore, makes *classifying the non-distinguishable needs text into correct attribute specification* very difficult.